 Buprenorphine is metabolized to norbuprenorphine primarily by cytochrome CYP3A4; therefore, potential interactions may occur when PROBUPHINE is given concurrently with agents that affect CYP3A4 activity.
 The effects of co-administered CYP3A4 inducers or inhibitors have been established in studies using transmucosal buprenorphine; the effects on buprenorphine exposure in patients treated with PROBUPHINE have not been studied, and the effects may be dependent on the route of administration.
+Patients who transfer to PROBUPHINE treatment from a regimen of transmucosal buprenorphine used concomitantly with CYP3A4 inhibitors (e.g., ketoconazole), macrolide antibiotics (e.g., erythromycin), or HIV protease inhibitors, or CYP3A4 inducer (e.g., phenobarbital, carbamazepine, phenytoin, rifampicin) should be monitored to ensure that the plasma buprenorphine level provided by PROBUPHINE is adequate and not excessive.
+[Drug Interactions (7.1)].

-Buprenorphine has been found to be a CYP2D6 and CYP3A4 inhibitor and its major metabolite, norbuprenorphine, has been found to be a moderate CYP2D6 inhibitor in in vitro studies employing human liver microsomes [see Drug Interactions (7)].
+Buprenorphine has been found to be a CYP2D6 and CYP3A4 inhibitor and its major metabolite, norbuprenorphine, has been found to be a moderate CYP2D6 inhibitor in in vitro studies employing human liver microsomes.
+However, the relatively low plasma concentrations of buprenorphine and norbuprenorphine resulting from therapeutic PROBUPHINE doses are not expected to raise significant drug-drug interaction concerns.